techidaily/site-some-knowledge/source/_posts/1-seamless-mp4-to-mkv-conversion-guide-windows-mac-and-online-methods.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135400/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 1\.
+Why can't I screen record Bigo Live?

+Most of the time, this is because your device does not have enough capacity or you did not grant permission to the tool you used to record.
+Check the storage space on your device (phone or computer) to solve this problem.
+Check to see if you have allowed the screen recorder to record a video.
+If everything appears to be in order, but you still cannot begin recording, try restarting your device.

 ### 2\.
 Is it illegal to screen record protected videos?